Test Your Knowledge with This A to Z Guide of Cooking Terms and Definitions

 The strained clear liquid in which meat, poultry, or fish has been simmered with vegetables and herbs.
-It is similar to stock and can be used interchangeably with it.
+It is similar to stock and can be used interchangeably.
 Reconstituted bouillon can also be used when broth is specified.

 For rich flavor, butter is usually the fat of choice.
 For baking, butter is recommended rather than margarine for consistent results.
 Salted and unsalted butter can be used interchangeably in recipes; however, if you use unsalted butter, you may want to increase the amount of salt in a recipe.

-A food, usually a fruit, nut, or citrus peel, that has been cooked or dipped in sugar syrup.
+A food, usually a fruit, nut, or citrus peel, that has been dipped or cooked in sugar syrup.

 To cut or slice cooked meat, poultry, fish, or game into serving-size pieces.

-A thin 100-percent-cotton cloth with either a fine or coarse weave.
+A thin 100% cotton cloth with either a fine or coarse weave.
 Cheesecloth is used in cooking to bundle up herbs, strain liquids, and wrap rolled meats.
 Look for it among cooking supplies in supermarkets and specialty cookware shops.

 In cooking, this French word, meaning "made of rags," refers to thin strips of fresh herbs or lettuce.

-A fiery oil, flavored with chile peppers, that's used as a seasoning.
+A fiery oil flavored with chile peppers used as a seasoning.

-A condiment, available in mild or hot versions, that's made from chile peppers, vinegar, and seasonings.
+A condiment available in mild or hot versions made from chile peppers, vinegar, and seasonings.

 To cool food to below room temperature in the refrigerator or over ice.
 When recipes call for chilling foods, it should be done in the refrigerator.